-- Transactions not entered in the accounting system-within 2 weeks of purchase - Repeated instances of transactions with no available budget swill considered formentat the start of the next budget cycle further
+- Failure to consistently retain receipts - Unauthorized transactions or personal transactions - Transactions not entered in the accounting system - Repeated instances of transactions with no available budget

 Cards are issued to employees upon request of the department head and approval by the Finance Department.
 The card is issued under the name of the employee cardholder, and should be protected the same as if the card was the employee's personal card.
 No one other than the employee whose name is on the card should use it.
 Under no circumstances should the card be used for personal business or for business of any entity other than the City of Gladstone.
 Any use of the card outside these guidelines may result in the employee cardholder being held personally liable for the transactions and may result in disciplinary action.